Martin Wong: Career

-In 1978 Wong moved to Manhattan, settling in the Lower East Side, where his attention turned exclusively to painting.
+In 1978 Wong moved to Manhattan, settling on the Lower East Side, where his attention turned exclusively to painting.
 Largely self-taught, Wong's paintings ranged from gritty renderings of the decaying Lower East Side to playful depictions of New York's and San Francisco's Chinatowns, to Traffic Signs for the Hearing Impaired.
 In self-describing the subject matter of some of his paintings, Wong said: "Everything I paint is within four blocks of where I live and the people are the people I know and see all the time."

 Wong is perhaps best known for his collaborations with Nuyorican poet Miguel Piñero.
 He met Piñero in 1982 on the opening night of the group exhibition Crime Show, held at ABC No Rio.
 Shortly after meeting, Piñero moved into Wong's apartment where he lived for the next year and a half.
 Wong credited Piñero with enabling him to feel more integrated into the Latino community.
 While they lived together, Wong produced a significant body of work that he eventually displayed in his exhibition Urban Landscapes at Barry Blinderman's Semaphore Gallery in 1984.
 Their collaborative paintings often combined Piñero's poetry or prose with Wong's painstaking cityscapes and stylized fingerspelling.
 Wong's Loisaida pieces and collaborations with Piñero formed part of the Nuyorican arts movement.